mxrse834/gpu-hashmap-engine/README.md

 Now for actual benchmarking purposes lets start with the simplest approach(the below will be represented in roman numerals starting from the most naive i) to the the most efficient n)-

-i)Hash Function selected - Modulus(value % table_size)
+Version1 begins:
+Hash Table Design

+  Hash Function:

+    Simple modulus: value % table_size

+  Hash Table Structure:

-  Hash Table - 1D array
+    1D array

-  Collision Handling -Linear Probing
+  Collision Handling:

- Problems faced in this approach i)since multiple elements have the same modulus n(where n is the table size)and they perform simultaneous read write functions multiple elements may read /write to a location in array resulting in corruption or overriding of data solutions. any solutions we implement will either need more memory , more compute or will have higher time complexity.
-Currently were limited to hardware by a RTX 4070 and a RTX 2070 SUPER.
-   Ideas-
+    Linear probing

+Problems Faced in this Approach

+    Since multiple elements can have the same modulus (where n is the table size), simultaneous read/write operations from different threads may cause race conditions.
+This can result in overwriting or corruption of data in the hash table.

+    Any solution to handle concurrent insertions reliably will likely involve trade-offs in either additional memory usage, increased compute, or higher time complexity.

+    Our current hardware constraints are a mix of RTX 4070 and RTX 2070 SUPER GPUs, so solutions must respect the capabilities and limits of these GPUs.

+Potential Ideas to Address These Issues

-   1) Division of threads into groups that execute on multiple buckets/maybe different hash tables entirely ( the parameters for this division are to be decided)
+    Divide threads into groups that work on different hash buckets or even separate hash tables entirely.
+Parameters like group size or division strategy would need to be tuned.
-   2) atmoicCAS
-   3) explore cooperative groups
-   4) warp level scheduling

-problems  with the current version -
-1)use cudaMemset in place of using h_keys[tid] = -1, it allows us to use dedicated DMA componensts in place of SM's DMA's are dedicted copy/set units
+    Use atomicCAS (compare-and-swap) operations to guarantee exclusive access to hash table slots.

+    Explore cooperative groups, a CUDA programming model that allows fine-grained synchronization and cooperation inside thread blocks and across warps.

+    Employ warp-level scheduling and communication to improve efficiency and reduce contention.

+Known Problems in the Current Implementation

+    1) Currently, you are initializing h_keys[tid] = -1 inside the kernel, which is inefficient.
+    Improvement: Use cudaMemset to initialize the entire table to -1 before launching kernels.
+    This leverages the GPU's DMA engines, which are dedicated hardware components optimized for fast bulk memory operations, offloading this work from the SMs (Streaming Multiprocessors).

+    2) The use of atomicCAS can lead to serialization and slowdowns when many threads contend for the same hash bucket during collisions(limitations due to SIMT).

+    3) Linear probing suffers performance degradation when there are many collisions because threads will have to probe many slots sequentially, increasing latency.

+    4) The modulo operator (%) as a hash function tends to create many collisions, particularly when the data has non-uniform distributions or patterns that cluster in certain buckets.

+>now in the version 2 - lest work on the the above problem 2 and addition of a effcient lookup kernel

+///edit this out -
+///1) were considering 2 ways to do this _shfl_sync and _ballot_sync
+weve studied ballot_sync until now - learning
+>) limitation - even tho were able to save unnecessarily wasted compute power using this method were not able tyo redirect the threads that are freed in a warp to do other work .
+>) how to perform it :
+"unsigned int active = __ballot_sync(0xffffffff, stillSearching);
+if (!(active & (1 << lane_id))) break;
+"
+next topic :
+shl_sync
+also check if therea are any other methods and then write a lookup proegram ( thats phase 2)